 PERFORMANCE BASELINE 2024/2025 2025/2026 2026/2027 2027-34 MEASURES RESULTS TARGET TARGET TARGET TARGET Develop a regional biodiversity strategy and implement ORC actions.
-New measure Draft regional biodiversity strategy is made available for public consultation by 30 June 2025. biodiversity strategy is adopted by 30 June 2026. implemented, and the regional biodiversity strategy are implemented, the effectiveness of the
+New measure Draft regional biodiversity strategy is made available for public consultation by 30 June 2025.
+Regional biodiversity strategy is adopted by 30 June 2026.
+ORC actions from the regional biodiversity strategy are implemented, and the effectiveness of the strategy is monitored and reported to Council annually. regional biodiversity strategy are implemented, the effectiveness of the